Skip to content

 Do you offer free mold inspections in Fairfield?

 Yes if it is a follow-up to a water damage job we did.
 Standalone inspections are $150 flat, credited toward any remediation work that follows.
-The inspection includes moisture meter readings on all walls within 10 feet of suspected sources, thermal imaging where needed, and a written scope with photos and a fixed quote.
+The inspection includes moisture meter readings on all walls within 10 feet of suspected sources and a written scope with photos and a fixed quote.

 What does mold remediation cost in Fairfield?